 Lisa’s list of support for JXTA extends beyond MTC: she is also a recurring donor, the chair of JXTA’s Board of Directors, and a committee member of JXTA’s current $14 million capital campaign.
 She says, “supporting JXTA is personal.
 It is not just about writing a check, although we do want people to write checks.
 What I mean is that if someone really wants to transform an individual’s life, a family’s life, a community, then they must provide access to opportunities.
 That is JXTA’s recipe, through creative training and hiring of apprentices it is a pretty clear path to transformation.”

 Today, in a time when many organizations question their survival under the current circumstances, JXTA is focused on building a legacy as a cultural organization.
 Reflecting on JXTA’s 25th anniversary in 2020, Lisa has aspirations for the next 25 years: “We must lead with our creative work.
 I see more funders investing in the legacy of an expanded and improved campus, as many of our buildings are over 100 years old and were never created to support our creative and design work.
 I also see more companies hiring us to do their creative work, providing fair wages for our apprentices, and the increase in and connection to more supporters as we continue to expand our story and hone and deepen our work.”

-You can become a supporter, too!
-Join us at our virtual Move The Crowd event on July 31st or become a recurring donor or hire us for creative services.
+Please note: our annual Move The Crowd event on July 31st has been canceled.
+You can still support our work by becoming a recurring donor or by hiring us for creative services.
 You can also help provide access to opportunities by connecting our young people to meaningful paid art and design internships or entry-level employment opportunities.
 Further advocate for the arts and the expansion of access to careers in the art and design fields.
 For more information, please visit our website.